There is an Arduino Voltage Reference (1.1V) built into some Arduino

 (probably due to differences in chip manufacture). it needs calibration.

-The internal reference is useful when you don't want to go to the trouble of adding an
+The Arduino voltage reference is useful when you don't want to go to the trouble of adding an

 chip to figure out voltages and need a more stable reference than Vcc or where the supply voltage changes.

 For instance the Arduino Uno/Nano can operate from 1V8 to 5V5 and using two AA

 cells would allow operation (but only if you set the clock to 4MHz - see